Ordered Patch Theory

 5.1 What T-14 Does Not Show

-Theorem T-14 establishes that functional equivalence (input-output equivalence) does not preserve the OPT consciousness criterion.
+Theorem T-14 establishes that functional equivalence (input-output equivalence) does not fix the OPT consciousness status of a network: status depends on the implementation tuple.
 It does not establish:

 5.2 Open Problems